All About The ONES Show

 FZ: Well first I have some seriously talented people working with me both on and off stage.

 The performers in the ONES show are world class.
 It’s uncanny how much their performances actually sound like Beatles records.
 Seriously, some of the busiest and most sought after players in the Canada.
-I could recite the long laundry list… but let me give you the short version… the band is comprised of band leaders, imagine five lead vocalists to handle every possible vocal layer of the original Beatles recordings… each of them has their own successful band and each have performed with very successful Canadian artists like Burton Cummings, Randy Bachman, Kim Mitchell, Rik Emmet, and Goddo, the orchestras for Canadian Opera and Canadian Ballet, and have been nominated for JUNO awards… and they are all huge Beatles fans, even the performers in the show that weren’t born till years after the Beatles broke up! (laughs)
+I could recite the long laundry list… but let me give you the short version… the band is comprised of band leaders, imagine five lead vocalists to handle every possible vocal layer of the original Beatles recordings… each of them has their own successful band and each have performed with very successful Canadian artists like Burton Cummings, Randy Bachman, Kim Mitchell, Rik Emmet, Bruce Cockburn, and Goddo, the orchestras for Canadian Opera and Canadian Ballet, and have been nominated for JUNO awards… and they are all huge Beatles fans, even the performers in the show that weren’t born till years after the Beatles broke up! (laughs)